fireproof-storage/fp-website/documentation/encryption.md

 ---
 title:  Encryption
-metaDescription:
+metaDescription: How to configure Fireproof encryption and how it works
-summary: How to configure Fireproof encrpytion and how it works
+summary: How to configure Fireproof encryption and how it works
 tags:
   - Security
 ---